 Political parties are essential institutions for representative democracy.
 Political parties perform various roles.
 For example formation of government, formation of opposition, political education, political socialization etc.

 On one hand there are scholars like Laski who believe that political parties are essential for democracy.
-On the other, there are leaders like Gandhi MN Roy and Jaiprakash Narayan who believe in party-less democracy.
+On the other, there are leaders like Gandhi MN Roy and Jaiprakash Narayan who believe in a party-less democracy.

 What is party system?